 The Society was formed as the Fylde branch of the British Empire Naturalists Association (BENA) in May 1946.
-In May 1948 we became the F N Society.
+In May 1948 we became the Fylde Naturalists’ Society.
 In the early years membership was low, money was scarce, Britain was still in a war setting but they were a hardy bunch and out of these bare beginnings a strong society grew.

 The role was then taken up by Kitty Livesley, a trained biologist, who officiated until 2002.

-When she stepped down Geoff Manger took on the role of Chairman, a position that he held until 2014.
+When she stepped down Geoff Manger took on the roles of Chairman until 2014, and Webmaster until 2019.

 Please send comments or suggestions to the webmaster